 Natalia Sylvester is the award-winning author of several novels for adults and young adults.
 Chasing the Sun was named the Best Debut Book of 2014 by Latinidad, and Everyone Knows You Go Home won an International Latino Book Award and the 2018 Jesse H. Jones Award for Best Work of Fiction from the Texas Institute of Letters.

 Natalia’s debut YA novel, Running, was a 2020 Junior Library Guild Selection and a 2021 Rise: A Feminist Book Project List selection.
 Her most recent YA novel, Breathe and Count Back from Ten, is out now from HarperCollins/Clarion Books.
 A Maleta Full of Treasures, Natalia’s first picture book (illustrated by Juana Medina), will be published by Dial Books in 2024.

 Natalia’s non-fiction has appeared in the New York Times, Bustle, Catapult, Electric Literature, Latina magazine, and McSweeney’s Publishing.
 Her essays have been anthologized in collections such as A Map is Only One Story and A Measure of Belonging: Writers of Color on the New American South.

-Born in Lima, Peru, Natalia Sylvester came to the U.S. at age four, and grew up in Florida and the Rio Grande Valley in Texas.
-She received a BA in Creative Writing from the University of Miami, is a faculty member of the low-residency MFA program at Regis University, and now works as a freelance writer in Texas.
-Her work has appeared in Bustle, Catapult, Electric Literature, Latina magazine, McSweeney’s Publishing, and the Austin American-Statesman.
+Born in Lima, Peru, Natalia came to the US at age four and grew up in Florida and the Rio Grande Valley in Texas.
+She received a BA in Creative Writing from the University of Miami, was a 2021 Visiting Associate Professor at the University of Texas at Austin, and was formerly a faculty member at the Mile-High MFA program at Regis University.